- Here’s a list of the longest NBA regular season losing streaks.

-A losing streak in the NBA, particularly on this list, can be attributed to two reasons: a rebuilding team with young players and the departure of their superstar through trade or free agency.
+A long losing streak in the NBA can typically be attributed to one of two reasons: a rebuilding team with young players or the departure of a key superstar through trade or free agency.

 Longest Losing Streaks in NBA History